 OK, Trekkies.
 Help me out here.

 As soon as I get him to admit he’s part Vulcan, I’m going to insist he teach me how to do a Mind Meld.
 If nothing else, I need to meld with someone who has a good memory.
-And I’m going to give him some real grief for not coming clean and using the Vulcan nerve pinch all those times the children needed a time-out.
+And I’m going to give him some real grief for not coming clean and using that Vulcan nerve pinch thing all those times the children needed a time-out.

 My research continues and, it is, as Spock would have said, “Very interesting.”

 Jean Hart Gillette is a freelance writer checking her children for pointy ears.
 Contact her at email@example.com.